mhrice/RemFx/README.md

 ## Generate other datasets
 The datasets used in the experiments are customly generated from the starter datasets.
 In short, for each training/val/testing example, we select a random 5.5s segment from one of the starter datasets and apply a random number of effects to it.
 The number of effects applied is controlled by the `num_kept_effects` and `num_removed_effects` parameters.
 The effects applied are controlled by the `effects_to_keep` and `effects_to_remove` parameters.

-Before generating datasets, it is important that you have downloaded the starter datasets (see above) and set DATASET_ROOT.
+Before generating datasets, it is important that you have downloaded the starter datasets (see above) and set `$DATASET_ROOT`.

 To generate one of the datasets used in the paper, use of the experiments defined in `cfg/exp/`.
 For example, to generate the `chorus` FXAug dataset, which includes files with 5 possible effects, up to 4 kept effects (distortion, reverb, compression, delay), and 1 removed effects (chorus), run